xavierchia/xavierchia.github.io/_posts/2022-01-13-time-to-win.md

 **Lesson 1***: The prerequisites for playing the metagame are mastery of the boring fundamentals and clarity on what game exactly you want to play.

+This is pretty much what I did during the past 16 months.

 **Lesson 2**: The recipe for winning the metagame is: expertise + reasoning from first principles + a system for staying on top of things, where you can [substitute](https://commoncog.com/blog/expertise-is-just-pattern-matching/) expertise for pattern matching.

+This led me to the following plan:

+* I need to actively study how the best players are operating until I'm able to spot patterns and generalize them.
+Importantly, I need to focus on what they do, not just what they say.
+This is how I will build the necessary expertise.
+* Then, starting from first principles and using the patterns I identified, I will try to come up with novel strategies and ideas.
+* The system that will allow me to stay on top of things will have two components.
+Firstly, I will actively work on increasing my serendipity surface area.
+Many of the best opportunities come in the form of inbound messages.
+I will do this by publishing regularly on this site and then distributing my ideas on platforms like Twitter and Reddit.
+Secondly, I will schedule every week at least three hours to research new trends and opportunities.
+(I'm kind of lucky that I [get paid](https://opportunities.so) to do this.)

+But most importantly, I will make sure to always test my theories and ideas in the market.